 - The instructions are disorganized.

 One to four players can enjoy a round of Ghost Stories to get their horror game fix.
-This horror themed quest board game utilizes cards and tokens to keep track of how things are progressing and includes colorful artwork on all the cards.
+This game utilizes cards and tokens to keep track of how things are progressing and includes colorful artwork on all the cards.
 The game is cooperative and players take on the role of fighters working to defend their home village from invading monsters.

-- This horror themed quest board game goes differently every time since dice are involved.
+- This game goes differently every time since dice are involved.